"Cornishware" Ruffled Shopping Bag

 inside bag.jpg

-Can I just point out here I would never cover something promoting a charity or the like, if a bag was sold to raise money and awareness I would use it with pride.
-Government departments, not so bothered!
+Just let me point out now that I would never cover something promoting a charity or the like, if a bag was sold to raise money and awareness I would use it with pride as it is of course.
+Government departments I’m afraid I’m not so bothered about.

-The one I have had most compliments on is this one with the ruffles.
+The bag upcycle I have had most compliments on is this one with the ruffles.

 frill detail.jpg

 So when this bag came my way (and obviously I have nothing against the Centre for the History of Medicine at Warwick Uni but do I want it on my shopping bag?)
-I thought I could given it a makeover and redo the ruffle idea.
+I thought I could given it a makeover and redo the ruffle idea with photos and a tutorial to share with you.

 old bag.jpg